KKulishov/KKulishov/README.md

 ## 📝 My Projects

 - [Local Trabshooting](https://github.com/KKulishov/local_trableshoot) and System State Report Generation.
-Motivation Based on the Book "Systems Performance" by brendan gregg.
+Motivation Based on the Book "Systems Performance" by Brendan Gregg.
 - [ChatOps](https://github.com/KKulishov/chatops) for yandex cloud.
 This project allows you to change runner resources via telegram find out the states kubernetes jobs.
 - [Clickhouse-operator](https://github.com/KKulishov/clickhouse-operator) for Kubernetes.
 The goal is to create a separate CRD on the basis of which the user will be created in сlickhouse with certain rights to the table.
 - [Ansible role](https://github.com/KKulishov/ansible_lxd).
 Stack setup description structure Nginx/Apache/mysql/Create user linux & mysql.